 And don’t forget that answering questions well can lead to getting featured snippets which appear above the search results, so AnswerThePublic can help you spot those opportunities, too.
 That’s why it’s one of the best keyword research tools around.

 The SEOBook Keyword Suggestion Tool is one of several free SEO tools from SEOBook.
-However, you’ll have to sign up for a free account to use it.
+However, you’ll have to sign up for a free account to use this keyword research tool.

 This keyword search tool includes a wealth of information when you search, including search volumes, related results and phrases, and the estimated cost per click (CPC) for any keyword you input.
 You can also click a box to see Google Trends results.

 To get started, put your keywords into the onscreen search box, and press Submit.

 You’ll get a table with related phrases, and the United States and UK monthly search volume.
 You’ll also see daily search volume for Google, Bing, and Yahoo.
 Click on any of the underlined numbers to go directly to the search engine page for that query.

 Each keyword phrase also has a CPC (cost per click) value.
 This tells you how popular the keyword is for advertising, and therefore how likely it is that people will be searching for it.

 Click on any result to see the same data for related searches for that term.

 You can also export search results to a spreadsheet format at any time.

 As with other tools, the SEOBook Keyword Suggestion Tool is useful for identifying phrases to include in existing content, or to help you create new content around topics where there’s an opportunity.